 Analysis of savings by month allows the study to pinpoint when households in different treatment groups stop savings energy.
 To delve into more detail about the duration of persistent savings for each of the discontinued treatment groups, the study examined monthly persistence from April 2012 through November 2014.
 Figure 4 graphs the trend lines in savings for each of the discontinued treatment groups, with the dotted lines showing when the savings generally cease being statistically significant for each group.
 As the earlier analyses suggested, the graph confirms that households that received reports for a full year—whether monthly or quarterly—appear to exhibit greater savings and persistence of these savings when compared to the group that received reports for only eight months.
 For the monthly treatment group, these savings remain significant for about two years after receipt of the last report, while those for the quarterly group remain significant for nearly three years after receipt of the last report.
 Again, the variation in the number of cases likely explains why the quarterly group exhibits significant results longer than the monthly group.
 Thus, this study concludes that a full year of treatment—and not eight months—is sufficient to produce long-term persistence in savings for at least two years; the results are indicative of those savings persisting for nearly three years post-treatment, although the lack of statistical power means we cannot definitively conclude this is the case.

-It is also the case that the all of the trend lines show some seasonal and monthly variation and point to gradually diminishing savings over time.
+It is also the case that all of the trend lines show some seasonal and monthly variation and point to gradually diminishing savings over time.
 In other words, savings do not drop off precipitously at a given length of time after the program; instead, they seem to be slowly fading over time, likely because consumers return to their old habits as the energy-saving tips and neighbor comparison fade from their memories.

 Figure 4: Persistent Savings by Month after Treatment Cessation